dkStephanos/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+The value of 'charles.homPlanet' will be 'Pluto', whereas 'charlesFromJupiter' will have a home planet of 'Jupiter'.
+This is
+because structs are value based, so when the variable 'charlesFrom Jupiter' is initialized with 'charles', a new structure is created with values identitical to 'charles'.
+As a result, any edits made to the new structure don't effect the original structure that was copied.

 ### Question 7